syedluqman/Data_Designer/README.md

-# Data_Designer
+# A simple snipple of code to do the small tasks.
-Simple snippets of code that I use in daily routines
+The below is to use .diff() function in python to calculate the repeat contacts.